Skills, training and bursaries

 The CBA is developing a one-stop shop for community resources, coming out of our award-winning Community Archaeology Forum (CAF) along with a forum and online network for local societies to share ideas and good practice, and celebrate current projects.

-The winning project will be announced on 28 October 2013 at the CBA's Annual General Meeting in November and nominations normally open in mid-summer.
+The winning project is announced every year at the CBA's Annual General Meeting in November and nominations normally open in mid-summer.
 The Marsh Archaeology Award is for voluntary groups or individuals active in the UK and recognises and promotes innovative and high quality dissemination of the results of research and/or fieldwork through publication, communication and archiving.
 You can see information and previous winners and the judging criteria here.
 Keep an eye on our news pages - or members will find out via their newsletter - for nominations opening.

 Community Archaeology Bursaries Project – Skills for the Future